mawosoft/BenchmarkDotNetToolbox/docs/apidoc/Mawosoft.BenchmarkDotNetToolbox.CombinedParamsColumn.md

     // Add other elements to the config...
 ```

-Use one of the new *Toolbox* extension methods for configs,
+If you are modifying an existing config, use
-@"Mawosoft.BenchmarkDotNetToolbox.ManualConfigExtensions.ReplaceColumnCategory(BenchmarkDotNet.Configs.ManualConfig,BenchmarkDotNet.Columns.IColumn[])?text=ReplaceColumnCategory()"
+@"Mawosoft.BenchmarkDotNetToolbox.ManualConfigExtensions.ReplaceColumnCategory(BenchmarkDotNet.Configs.ManualConfig,BenchmarkDotNet.Columns.IColumn[])?text=ReplaceColumnCategory()",
-, if you are modifying an existing config.
+one of the new config extension methods in *BenchmarkDotNetToolbox*.

 ```csharp
 ManualConfig config = ManualConfig.Create(DefaultConfig.Instance)